 Ask For a Plan

-Another way you can save is to ask for a plan, and list of exact furniture selections (complete with links to the stores).
+Another way you can save is to ask for a plan and a list of exact furniture selections (complete with links to the stores).
 Then you do the actual buying.
-With the plan in hand, you can stretch out the work and purchases over several months and keep the project within your budget and without running up your credit cards.
+With the plan in hand, you can stretch out the work and purchases over several months and keep the project within your budget, without running up your credit cards.

 Interior design firms have different methods for charging.
 Some will give you a fixed cost per project.
 Others work on an hourly rate.
 If you want your decorator to select and purchase furniture for you, they may charge based on some percentage above cost, shopping time plus consultation fee, the retail list price minus a percentage, or some combination of these options.

 Don’t assume.
 Have a clear understanding of exactly how you will be charged before committing to the work.
 This way you won’t be surprised and may be able to negotiate a better rate up front.

 Consider an E-Design